gost/docs/gost_debug_sql_queries.md

 ## Enable GOST verbose logging

-Add the evironment variable 'GOST_LOG_VERBOSE_FLAG' with value '1' to the GOST section in docker-compose.yml:
+Add the environment variable 'GOST_LOG_VERBOSE_FLAG' with value '1' to the GOST section in docker-compose.yml:

 ```
 environment: